“I tell you the truth, unless you are born again, you

 to give birth to her sons and his new nation was about to be born in one

 day, "at one time."
 The account in Acts tells us what happened when

 Jesus' twelve apostles and 108 disciples were gathered together:

-together in one place.
-Suddenly, there was a sound from heaven like the
+were meeting together in one place.
+Suddenly, there was a sound from

-roaring of a mighty windstorm, and it filled the house where they were
+heaven like the roaring of a mighty windstorm, and it filled the house

-sitting.
-Then, what looked like flames or tongues of fire appeared and
+where they were sitting.
+Then, what looked like flames or tongues of

 Regarding the Spirit, Jesus

 "the wind blows wherever it pleases.
 You hear its sound, but you cannot

 tell where it comes from or where it is going.
 So it is with everyone